Bowls Australia

 Bowls Australia is the governing body for the sport of bowls in Australia.
 Bowls Australia is responsible for the leadership, development and management of lawn bowls in Australia.
 It is a not-for-profit organisation governed by a voluntary board that provides the strategic direction for the sport and the strategies that are implemented by the staff at the national office.

-Bowls Australia's members are the nine state and territory bowls associations.
+Bowls Australia's members are the six state and two territory bowls associations representing Australian Capital Territory, New South Wales, Northern Territory, Queensland, South Australia, Tasmania, Victoria and Western Australia.

 There are over 2,000 clubs and 240,000 registered participants affiliated with member states and territories.
-In addition there are many social bowlers participating in competitions across Australia.
+In addition, there are many social bowlers participating in competitions across Australia.

-Bowls Australia is affiliated with World Bowls and the Australian Commonwealth Games Association where it is a core sport in the Commonwealth Games held every four years.
+Bowls Australia is affiliated with World Bowls and the Australian Commonwealth Games Association.
+It is a core sport in the Commonwealth Games, which are held every four years.

+The Australian National Bowls Championships celebrated its centenary in 2013.

 History

+In 1844 an English immigrant called Frederick Lipscombe constructed a bowling green behind his Beach Tavern in Sandy Bay, Hobart.
+The first recorded match was held on 1 January 1845 between Lipscombe and T. Burgess.
+Greens were then laid at Parramatta, Sydney and Melbourne, the latter seeing the first club formed in 1865, by an expatriate Scot John Campbell.
+Ten clubs met in 1867 to agree rules based on the Scottish Bowling Association.
+The NSW BA was founded on 22 May 1880, followed by Victoria just two months later and others followed (WA 1898), SA (1902) and Queensland (1903).
+The Imperial Bowling Association was formed in 1899 but a failed attempt to create a National Association took place in 1900.

-In 1911, Bowls Australia, originally known as the Australian Bowling Council, was formed at conference of state delegates in Melbourne.
+On 22 September 1911, the Australian Bowling Council, was formed at conference of state delegates in Melbourne.
 The first Australian Championships under the new body were held in 1912, and the first Australian representative side played in New Zealand in 1914.

 In 1928, the Australian Bowls Council became affiliated with the International Bowling Board, now known as World Bowls Inc.